couchbase/kv_engine/docs/Document.md

 This 8 bit bitmask contains meta information about the document.
 See [Data Types](BinaryProtocol.md#data-types) in the binary protocol.

+### DocumentState

+The DocumentState enum may hold two values:

+Deleted - The document is deleted from the users perspective, and trying to fetch the document will return KEY_NOT_FOUND unless one asks specifically for deleted documents.
+The Deleted documents will not hang around forever and may be reaped by the purger at any time (from the core's perspective.
+That's an internal detail within the underlying engine).

+Alive - There is nothing special with this document, and all access to it should work just like it always did.

 ### nkey

 This 16 bit number contains the number of bytes in the key